 String of Hearts is a relatively easy plant to care for, but it does require regular fertilization to maintain its lush foliage.
 A balanced liquid fertilizer should be applied every two weeks during the growing season.
 Be sure to dilute the fertilizer to half strength to avoid burning the delicate leaves.

 The Variegated String of Hearts plant is a fast-growing plant, so it will quickly use up the nutrients in the soil.
-For best results, use a high-quality fertilizer that contains all the essential nutrients needed for healthy growth.
+For best results, use a high-quality fertilizer that contains all the essential nutrients needed for optimal growth.

-You may want to use a fertilizer that is designed specifically for use on a succulent plant – one that is meant for cacti and similar plants growing in baskets is a good idea.
+You may want to use a fertilizer that is designed specifically for use on a succulent plant – one that is meant for cacti and similar plants growing in hanging baskets is a good idea.

 Pest and diseases